jmseren/OpenSlay/README.md

 Maps are held inside of a .slay type file.
 Anyone can create a map, and you can use the default maps held in the repository to see how you can do so.

+*If you'd like to skip all the boring technicalities of map files, you can download the map editor by going to its [GitHub](https://www.github.com/jmseren/OpenSlay-MapUtility) and clicking on "releases"!*

 Anything in square brackets is a comment/title.

-After this, the first line is the map dimensions in width and height separated by a space.
+After this, the first line is the default number of players for this map.

+Next is the map dimensions in width and height separated by a space.

 On the next line is the hex size in pixels